Part 61 vs Part 141: What’s the Difference?

 Before choosing a flight school, it’s a good idea to consider the following:

-• Reputation – Check the school’s reviews online, ask for recommendations, and even go check the facilities yourself.
+• Reputation – Check the school’s reviews online, ask for recommendations, and even visit the facilities yourself.

 • Instructors – Know your potential flight instructor’s experience, credentials, and track record.